skunk-ink/adams/README.md

 # **A.D.A.M.S**
-## Automated Decentralization and Managment Suite
+## Automated Decentralization and Managment System

 ```
                   _